AitoDotAI/aito-python-tools/docs/sql_functions.md

 There are 3 ways to set up the credentials:
 * The most convinient way is to set up the following environment variables:
   ```
+  DRIVER=the odbc driver name to connect to your database
   SERVER=server to connect to
   PORT=port to connect to
   DATABASE=database_to_connect_to